enspiral/handbook/agreements/nodes.md

 ## Multi-node membership

 An Enspiral member may be part of multiple Nodes.
 Membership of multiple nodes is encouraged and such people act as important connectors in the wider network.

+# Node Requirements

+These guidelines can be changed by the board through an advice process.

+[First iteration of node guidelines coming soon